seapagan/react-github-readme-button/README.md

 The component has the ability to fetch from any branch and any name however.
 If these are not specified it defaults to the most common `README.md` and the `main` branch

+## TODO List

+This is a work in progress which will eventually result in an installable React component.
+See the [TODO](TODO.md) for what is remaining.

 ## Current Bugs